jdhernandezS1/CI_PP1_HB/README.md

 # __CI_PP1_HB__

-**CI_PP1_HB** Is web page was developed to emulate a veggetarian restaurant and create awareness to how we can help the environment with reducing the animal agriculture just eating less meat or any, the second is how we can be healty just doing a balanced diet eating more veggs
+Code instutute Project portafolio 1 Healthy Body **CI_PP1_HB** Is a web page developed to emulate a veggetarian restaurant and create awareness to how we can help the environment with reducing the animal agriculture just eating less meat or not, the second idea is share how we can be healty just doing a balanced diet eating more veggs
 ![bar](./assets/IMG/special.jpeg)

 - HTML